Home Maps Resources Calendar About

 The light is fixed white, elevated 57 feet above the summer level of the river and should be visible 12 miles from all points of approach by water.
 The illuminating apparatus consists of a pressed glass lens.
 The new light was put in operation in September last.

 In 1915, the Department of Marine paid William Larocque of Hawkesbury $1,900 to erect two towers on the point to serve as range lights.
 The necessary land on the point, which was known as Furniss Point, was purchased for $300 from M.H.
 Furniss and C.G.
 O’Brian.
-The two towers are square in plan with sloping sides and surmounted by a square lantern that housed a sixth-order lens.
+The former lighthouse was lowered to the ground and taken away on a barge.
+The two new towers were square in plan with sloping sides and surmounted by a square lantern that housed a sixth-order lens.
 The front tower stands twenty-nine feet tall, while the rear tower is thirty-three feet tall and situated 600 feet from the front tower.
 When aligned, the two lights would guide mariners between L’Orignal Wharf and the upper entrance to Grenville Canal, one of a few canals built along the Ottawa River to bypass rapids.

 The range lights are no longer active.
 It is believed they were deactivated in the 1990s.